inhabitants, 30-50 000 in the holiday season) is the most ancient town on the

 The significance of Sozopol as a cultural and administrative center grew during the 8th and 9th centuries CE.
-In the Byzantine chronicles it is described as a “rich” city with “many people”.
+In Byzantine chronicles it is described as a “rich” city with “many people”.
 Monasteries grew both inside and outside the limits of the city,the most imposing of these monasteries being Saint Ivan (John) Precursor, situated on the island of Saint Ivan.
 In 1352 and 1366 the city and the monastery were pillaged by the Venetians and by the knights of Amadeus of Savoy.
 Forty-five codexes from the library of the monastery survived destruction by the Ottomans in the 17th century, and many are preserved today in the library of the Vatican.

 The medieval town of Sozopol had more than 20 churches.
-The names of two bishops from Sozopol, chosen as Constantinople patriarchs – Ioan XII Kozma and Nil – testify to the importance of the town as a cultural and religious center during that age.
+The names of two bishops from Sozopol, chosen as patriarchs of Constantinople– Ioan XII Kozma and Nil – testify to the importance of the town as a cultural and religious center during that age.
 The cultural, economic and political revival of the town continued under the rule of the Bulgarian Tsar Ivan Alexander (1331-1371), as indicated by the large number of coins minted by this ruler found in archaeological excavations in Sozopol.
 To this day the ruins of the monumental buildings of the monastery are preserved on Saint Ivan’s island, as well as a basilica in the center of the city and the town’s walls.